 Before voting in an election, we urge you to be familiar with the voting requirements and process in the state of South Carolina.
 These tips were adapted from the U.S. Election Assistance Commission to help you enhance your voting experience.

 Register to Vote

 Here in South Carolina, as is the case with most states, citizens are required to be registered in order to vote.
 Voter registration is closed for 30 days prior to every election.
-For example, this year the voter registration deadline for the November 8, 2016 General Election is October 8, 2016.
 You can register to vote online by clicking here; you may also register to vote in person at the Charleston County Board of Voter Registration in North Charleston; or you may download a voter registration form here, complete it, and return it to the Charleston County Board of Voter Registration via mail, fax, or email.

 Confirm Your Voter Registration Status

 Once you have registered to vote, be sure to check your status with the Charleston County Board of Voter Registration a few weeks before the last day to register.
 This will give you enough time to make any necessary changes to your registration information (your address, etc.) in time to cast your ballot.
 You may check your South Carolina voter registration status online by clicking here.

 In South Carolina, polling places are open from 7:00 am to 7:00 pm on Election Day.
 According to the State Election Commission, anyone in line at 7:00 pm will be allowed to vote.

 To find your polling place, visit this link on the State Election Commission website to enter your County, Name, and Date of Birth as it appears on your Voter Registration card.

 When voting in person in South Carolina, you will be asked to present one of the following photo identification cards / documents:

 - South Carolina Driver’s License